napari/napari.github.io/applications/parameter_sweep.md

 thresholds = ["threshold_local", "threshold_sauvola", "threshold_niblack"]
 ```

-Next, we define a wrapper function, `del_thresh` that delays the execution of the thresholding function, passed as parameter, by making them lazy.
+Next, we define a wrapper function, `del_thresh` that delays the execution of the thresholding function, passed as parameter, by making it lazy.
-`apply_thresh` is the lazy version of the thresholding functions from `skimage.filters`.
+`apply_thresh` is the lazy version of the thresholding function passed to `del_thresh`.
 We use [`da.from_delayed`](https://docs.dask.org/en/latest/array-creation.html) to create a single-chunked Dask array from the Dask delayed array by providing `dtype` and `shape`:
 ```python
 def del_thresh(img, threshold_type, size):